nvbogu/Natural-Language-Understanding-API/README.md

 ```
 Keep in mind that you have to be in <your_project_name> folder to activate your venv.

-Now we will install the RASA package by running:
+Now install the RASA package by running:
 ```sh
 pip install rasa
 ```